cakephp/docs/en/views/helpers/form.rst

 Example::

-    // If in TicketsTable you have a 'notEmpty' validation rule: public function validationDefault(Validator $validator): Validator
+    // If in TicketsTable you have a 'notEmptyString' validation rule: public function validationDefault(Validator $validator): Validator
     {
         $validator
             ->requirePresence('ticket', 'create')
-            ->notEmpty('ticket');
+            ->notEmptyString('ticket');
     }

     // And inside templates/Tickets/add.php you have: